amkusmec/snptools/README.md

 $ python tool_name.py --help
 ```

+For tools requiring input/output modes, the following modes are recognized:

+1. .dsf
+2. .hmp.txt
+3. .ped

+Use of an undefined mode will generate an error.

 ### `convert.py`

 ```
 $ python convert.py -p ../example -i example.hmp.txt -o test.dsf -mi 2 -mo 1
 ```

 `convert` converts between different file formats.
 Be sure that you have specified the correct input and output modes.
 Specifying the wrong modes will generate undefined behavior.
-Modes:

-1. .dsf
-2. .hmp.txt
-3. .ped

 ### `numericalize.py`